 - evidence of other things that points are claimed for (i.e. NAATI accreditation, partner’s English + skills assessment, satisfying Australian study requirement)

-- evidence of an Australian State/Territory nomination OR signed Form 491FS if sponsored by eligible relative (and appropriate evidence) and
+- evidence of an Australian State/Territory nomination OR signed Sponsorship Declaration form if sponsored by eligible relative (and appropriate evidence)

 - registration, licensing and professional membership certificate (as relevant)